CartoDB/carto-vl-training/training-v2/05-legends.md

 `);
 ```

-Notice when you refresh the map that the Histogram Widget refreshes also.
+Notice when you refresh the map that the Histogram widget refreshes also.

 *Now we're only looking at values less than 500:*